Bosnia and Herzegovina: Foreign relations

+Bosnia and Herzegovina is the 61st most peaceful country in the world, according to the 2024 Global Peace Index.

 Military

 The Armed Forces of Bosnia and Herzegovina (OSBiH) were unified into a single entity in 2005, with the merger of the Army of the Federation of Bosnia and Herzegovina and the Army of Republika Srpska, which had defended their respective regions.
 The Ministry of Defence was formed in 2004.

 The Bosnian military consists of the Bosnian Ground Forces and Air Force and Air Defense.
 The Ground Forces number 7,200 active and 5,000 reserve personnel.
-They are armed with a mix of American, Yugoslavian, Soviet, and European-made weaponry, vehicles, and military equipment.
+They are armed with a mix of American, Yugoslav, Soviet, and European-made weaponry, vehicles, and military equipment.
 The Air Force and Air Defense Forces have 1,500 personnel and about 62 aircraft.
 The Air Defense Forces operate MANPADS hand-held missiles, surface-to-air missile (SAM) batteries, anti-aircraft cannons, and radar.
 The Army has recently adopted remodeled MARPAT uniforms, used by Bosnian soldiers serving with the International Security Assistance Force (ISAF) in Afghanistan.
 A domestic production program is now underway to ensure that army units are equipped with the correct ammunition.

 Beginning in 2007, the Ministry of Defence undertook the army's first ever international assistance mission, enlisting the military to serve with ISAF peace missions to Afghanistan, Iraq and the Democratic Republic of the Congo in 2007.
 Five officers, acting as officers/advisors, served in the Democratic Republic of the Congo.
 45 soldiers, mostly acting as base security and medical assistants, served in Afghanistan.
 85 Bosnian soldiers served as base security in Iraq, occasionally conducting infantry patrols there as well.
 All three deployed groups have been commended by their respective international forces as well as the Ministry of Defence of Bosnia and Herzegovina.
 The international assistance operations are still ongoing.

 The Air Force and Anti-Aircraft Defence of Bosnia and Herzegovina was formed when elements of the Army of the Federation of Bosnia and Herzegovina and the Republika Srpska Air Force were merged in 2006.
 The Air Force has seen improvements in the last few years with added funds for aircraft repairs and improved cooperation with the Ground Forces as well as to the citizens of the country.
 The Ministry of Defence is pursuing the acquisition of new aircraft including helicopters and perhaps even fighter jets.